charles1614/spark/docs/running-on-yarn.md

 spark.yarn.am.extraJavaOptions -Dsun.security.krb5.debug=true -Dsun.security.spnego.debug=true
 ```

-Finally, if the log level for `org.apache.spark.deploy.yarn.Client` is set to `DEBUG`, the log
+Finally, if the log level for `org.apache.spark.org.apache.spark.blaze.deploy.yarn.Client` is set to `DEBUG`, the log
 will include a list of all tokens obtained, and their expiry details